airsplay/lxmert/README.md

 bash run/lxmert_pretrain.bash 0,1,2,3 --multiGPU --tiny
 ```

-- Run on the whole MS COCO + Visual Genome related datasets.
-Here, we take a simple one-step pre-training strategy rather than the two-steps (10 epochs without image QA and 10 epochs with image QA) methods described in our paper.
+- Run on the whole [MS COCO](http://cocodataset.org) + [Visual Genome](https://visualgenome.org/) related datasets (i.e., [VQA](https://visualqa.org/), [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html), [COCO caption](http://cocodataset.org/#captions-2015), [VG Caption](https://visualgenome.org/), [VG QA](https://github.com/yukezhu/visual7w-toolkit)).
+Here, we take a simple one-step pre-training strategy rather than the two-steps strategy (10 epochs without image QA and 10 epochs with image QA) described in our paper.
-We re-run the pre-training and did not find much difference with these two strategies.
+We re-run the pre-training with current setup (12 epochs with all pre-training tasks) and did not find much difference between these two strategies.
+The pre-training finishes in **7 days** on **4 GPUs**.
 ```
 bash run/lxmert_pretrain.bash 0,1,2,3 --multiGPU
 ```
-> Note on using multiple GPU: Argument `0,1,2,3` indiciates using all 4 GPUs on the server.
-If you do not have 4 GPU (I am sorry to hear that), please consider halving the batch-size or using the Apex to support half-precison.
+> Note on using multiple GPUs: Argument `0,1,2,3` indiciates taking first 4 GPUs to pre-train LXMERT.
+If the server does not have 4 GPUs (I am sorry to hear that), please consider halving the batch-size or using the [NVIDIA/apex](https://github.com/NVIDIA/apex) library to support half-precison computation.
-We use the default pytorch data-parallel and the main thread would take charge of the data loading.
-On 4 GPUs, we do not find the data loading effect the result a lot (5% overhead).
-However, it might become a bottleneck when more GPU's are involved.
+The scripts uses the default data parallelism in PyTorch and thus extensible to less/more GPUs.
+The python main thread would take charge of the data loading.
+On 4 GPUs, we do not find that the data loading effects the speed a lot (around 5% overhead).
+However, it might become a bottleneck when more GPU's are involved thus please consider parallelizing the loading process as well.
+> Note on GPU models: We find that either Titan XP, GTX 2080, and Titan V could support this pre-training.
+However, GTX 1080, with its 11G memory, is a little bit small thus please change the batch_size to 224 (instead of 256).

 - Explanation of arguments in the pre-training script `run/lxmert_pretrain.bash`:
 ```